-On behalf of the Arts Inc partners and Art Bridge Evolve artists, we would like to thank those who were able to attend the Odyssey Event on Tuesday 29 January.
-Thanks also for your invaluable contributions to how we can work together to remove disabling barriers to Gloucestershire’s arts sector.
+On behalf of the Arts Inc partners and Art Bridge Evolve artists, we would like to thank those who were able to attend the Odyssey Event on Tuesday 29 January 2019.
+Thanks also for your invaluable contributions as to how we can work together to remove disabling barriers to Gloucestershire’s arts sector.
 Please find documents relating to the event below.

 - What Next?
 Discussion Notes - Odyssey Event

 - Highlights of Panel Discussion - Odyssey Event

 To watch the films referenced or shown during the Odyssey event, please click on the following: